 The LA has a duty to ensure sufficient school places for all children in its area.
-Where this is not the case and whilst the LA is actively engaged in correcting the situation, a small number of children and young people who have been refused admission to all schools after moving to the area because the schools are up to their Published Admission Number may have to be referred to Panel.
+When this is not the case and whilst the LA actively engages in addressing the situation, a small number of children and young people may be referred to the Fair Access Panel, where they have been refused admission to all schools following a move to the area and schools have admitted pupils up to their Published Admission Number.